Nigeria school collapse kills 21, scores injured

 AFP's correspondent said he saw 11 bodies in the morgue at the Bingham University Teaching Hospital and that five dead were taken into the mortuary at the Our Lady of Apostles Hospital in Jos.

-At least 15 rescued and injured students were admitted, officials at the Our Lady of Apostles Hospital said.
+At least 15 rescued and injured pupils were admitted, officials at the Our Lady of Apostles Hospital said.

 Officials at the Bingham University Teaching Hospital did not comment.